 Note: if you do not have a local repo on your machine yet, and wish to clone an Overleaf project down to your local machine as a new repo, please see this blog post for details.

 If you have an existing repository, you can add Overleaf as a remote, just like you would for GitHub or BitBucket.
 There are a few commands below that you'll need to run to get things started.
-(The git bridge is still in beta, and we are working on making it possible to skip some of these steps, but until then this process works well.)

 To start with, we assume that you have git repo on your computer.
 (It might also be hosted on github or bitbucket, etc., but you need to have it cloned locally, too).